π¦π« Farsi-speaking applicant? Your document review is completely FREE at TopABC. Contact us on WhatsApp β

 A written statement explaining why you want to study this program and what you bring to it.

-Common Problems Afghan Students Face with Documents
+Common Problems Farsi-speaking Students Face with Documents

-Afghan students often face specific challenges when it comes to document assessment:
+Farsi-speaking students often face specific challenges when it comes to document assessment:

 - β Documents may only be available in Dari or Pashto and require certified English translation.